rickiekarp/tree2yaml/README.md

     	check git history
   -git-depth int
     	git log depth (default 3)
-  -groupByRevision
-    	groups the file archive results by the number of revisions -groupByRevisionLimit int
-    	limits results by the number of revisions (0 = no limit) -hash string
+  -hash string
     	calculate hash sum of each file (crc32, crc64, md5)
   -help